-In order to receive extra credit for the quizzes, you must be present when the quiz is given in class.
+There will be no makeups for map quizzes!
+In order to receive credit for the quizzes, you must be present when the quiz is given in class.
 THERE WILL BE ABSOLUTELY NO MAKEUPS FOR QUIZZES, REGARDLESS OF THE REASON FOR YOUR ABSENCE FROM CLASS.
 This policy also applies if you miss a quiz because you come to class late on a quiz day, regardless of the reason for your delay.
+Keep in mind that you can miss up to two map quizzes without any penalty.
+If you do not miss any quizzes, the extra two will count as extra credit.

-Makeup Exams:
+Exams: